walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 option, bound into the immutable review, and never changed after consent.
 The pinned EUDI profile currently requires device signature.

+`session.connectedRoute` reports the winning engagement and actual connected bearer.
+It remains available after the brief connecting state, including during review and after completion.
+Configured or advertised methods alone do not establish which route a reader used.

+Terminal errors expose display-safe `code`, `message`, and `remediationActions`.
+For example, NFC access not accepted maps to application settings.
+Perform that host action, wait for the application to return, close the failed session, and create a new session. `ReportRemediation` belongs only to the active prerequisite loop.
+The radio-independent engine retains unexpected exception causes on its failure result for diagnostics; raw exception text must never be rendered as presentation content.

 Host applications perform permission or settings effects named by `capabilities.remediationActions`, report the privacy-safe outcome with `ProximityAction.ReportRemediation`, and let the SDK re-check the